 To their credit, People for Bikes says they're helping Chicago advocates brainstorm ideas to revive our speed limit ordinance.
 Read Streetsblog's discussion of that subject with sustainable transportation-friendly Ald.
 Andre Vasquez (40th).

-So I agree with People for Bikes that a 5 mph speed limit difference would make a big difference for helping Chicago become a safer place to ride.
-I just don't think that's the end-all-be-all as to whether a street is a pleasant place to ride, or a city is safe for cycling.
+So I agree with People for Bikes that a 5 mph speed limit reduction would make a big difference for helping Chicago become a safer place to ride.
+I just don't think the posted limit is the be-all and end-all for determining whether a street is a safe and pleasant place to ride, or a city is bike-friendly.

 "Chicago has put in the work in recent years to build more protected bike lanes," People for Bikes acknowledged.
 Correct, in 2024, the Chicago Department of Transportation installed more than 15 miles of PBLs and almost 16 miles of Neighborhood Greenways.
 "Unfortunately, intersections remain high-stress and many of these new projects are not connected."
 Right, but again, that's even more the case in many cities with far higher rankings than Chicago, because People for Bikes makes a 5 mph speed limit difference such a huge factor in its rankings.